Bangor Daily News: 21st century

 The Bangor Daily News and The Quoddy Tides sought records under the Maine Freedom of Access Act of closed-door tribal councils of the Passamaquoddy Tribe relating to a proposed $500 million liquefied natural gas (LNG) terminal on tribal land at the Pleasant Point Reservation.
 A Maine court decided that the newspapers were not entitled to the records because the tribal officials' negotiations with the Oklahoma-based LNG developer were undertaken in the reservation's capacity as "a profit-making business rather than municipal governance" and were therefore not subjected to the Freedom of Access Act.
 The Maine Supreme Judicial Court unanimously affirmed the ruling in 2006.
 In 2013, Bangor Daily News reporters submitted a public records request to Maine's state government for public information that included the names and addresses of the holders of concealed-weapon permits.
 The request, made in furtherance of newsgathering, prompted a fierce uproar, and the newspaper dropped the request.

 In 2018, Bangor Daily News became the state's only independently owned daily newspaper in the state, after MaineToday Media, owned by Reade Brower, acquired additional newspapers in Maine.
 MaineToday now owns seven of Maine's eight daily newspapers: the Portland Press Herald and Maine Sunday Telegram, the Times Record of Brunswick, the Journal Tribune of Biddeford, the Kennebec Journal in Augusta, the Morning Sentinel in Waterville, and the Coastal Journal in Bath.
 Although Brower's company does not own BDN, it does provide printing services for BDN.

 As of 2020, about half of BDNs journalists were based in Bangor, with the other half spread across Maine.
 In May 2022, the newsroom staff unionized with the Maine NewsGuild and won recognition from management.

+In 2023, BDN stopped printing a Monday newspaper as part of a national "digital-only" trend.
+This includes focusing on a premium, subscriber-only politics newsletter aimed at government entities and nonprofit organizations.

+In April 2025, The Maine Wire reported that Bangor Publishing Company received more than $2.4 million from state agencies since Governor Janet Mills took office in 2019.
+The money was used for "public affairs."
+In December 2025, BDN began publishing a statement of core journalistic values, such as accountability, transparency, and independent journalism.
+In an opinion column, executive editor Dan MacLeod also vowed to correct the newspaper's "factual errors."